-Upfront, I do have to warn you.
-This hotel is beautiful.
-And after reading this review, you’ll likely find yourself planning your own escape to this tropical paradise.
-I, for one, was utterly blown away with the resort and look forward to returning in the future.
+And after reading this review, you’ll likely find yourself planning your escape to this tropical paradise.
+I, for one, was utterly blown away by the resort and look forward to returning in the future.

 And no, it’s nowhere near as glamorous as it sounds.
 But it is essential to let you know that this resort review was paid out-of-pocket by me, your humble resorts gal.